Marneus68/android-store-nokia-store/README.md

 ## android-store-nokia-store

-This project is an attempt at making a billing service plugin for [android-store](https://github.com/soomla/android-store) that support the Nokia Store for the Nokia X device family.
-It should be working right now, but it still requires some in-depth testing.
+This project is billing service plugin for [android-store](https://github.com/soomla/android-store) that support the Nokia Store for the Nokia X device family.
+It should be working right now, but may require some in-depth testing.
 See [Contribution](##Contribution) for more details.

 The modifications made to the original Google Play billing plugin have been done according [to the procedure described here](http://developer.nokia.com/resources/library/nokia-x/nokia-in-app-payment/nokia-in-app-payment-porting-guide.html).